simeononsecurity/simeononsecurity.ch/content/it-career-playbook/it-certifications-and-degrees/do-i-need-a-degree-for-it/index.en.md

 ---
 title: "Do I Need a Degree for IT in 2026?
-The Honest Answer After AI Changed Everything"
+The Honest Answer..."
 draft: false
 toc: true
 date: 2026-07-22